rchoudhary/ChemHelp/README.md

                             [products (d+e+f+...)]
-                        NOTE: if you type spaces into the equation, the equation MUST be surrounded by quotes ("")
+                        NOTE: if you type spaces into the equation, the equation MUST be surrounded by quotes ("") -l            finds the limiting reactant of a reaction. prompts for the amount of each reactant.
+                        usage: chemistry -l [equation]
+                        NOTE: equation must be balanced beforehand

     Special Options:
     (no flags can be specified alongside these options) --help        shows this page